rust-lang/rfcs/text/3371-cargo-target-directories.md

 I feel this require an hard-to-break naming scheme, which I don't have the skills nor motivation to design.
 Instead, I prefer explicitely telling the naming scheme is not to be considered stable and allow more invested people to experiment with the feature and find something solid.

+## Make the naming conflict less easily

+The (possibly) conflicting naming scheme used here is something that can easily be fixed: instead of just `/cargo-caches/work-project`, use something like `/cargo-caches/work-project-<blake3 hash of full path to 'work-project' directory>`, like `targo` does.
+This approach has at least two defaults and one advantage:

+- **Advantage**: conflicts are pretty much impossible while the naming scheme is still predictable
+- **Disadvantage**: external tools now have to know about the naming scheme internal more than just "set `$CARGO_TARGET_DIRECTORIES` and append crate directory name" and changing the hash method or length could heavily break them (even with us specifying it as unstable, we all know how that goes in real life).
+We would also have to specify when is the hash resolved (before symlink resolution or after).
+- **Disadvantage**: moving the crate directory implies a full rebuild because the hash has changed.
+This is especially impactful for CIs, where different steps could be executed in different temporary directories, preventing them from enjoying the benefits of such a cache.
+For CIs, this is strongly mitigated by using `$CARGO_TARGET_DIR` directly and so may not be that much of a disadvantage.
+For local builds, I expect users are not moving their crates all over the place often, although I only have myself as data on this.

+Also, I don't expect people are using similarly-named directories for unrelated projects.
+I checked my machines, it's zero for all of them.
+I have two `rust-lang/rust` worktree, named `rust-lang-1` and `rust-lang-2`, and they would not interfere with each other if they used a system like `$CARGO_TARGET_DIRECTORIES` since their directory names are different.

+## Just use `targo`

+While a very nice tool, `targo` is not integrated with `cargo` and has a few shortcomings:

+- It uses symlinks, which are not always handled well by other tools.
+Specifically, since it's not integrated inside `cargo`, it uses a `target` symlink to avoid having to remap `cargo`'s execution using `CARGO_TARGET_DIR` and such,making it less useful for external build tools that would use this functionality.
+Using such a symlink also means `cargo clean` does not work, it just removes the symlink and not the data.
+- It completely ignores `CARGO_TARGET_DIR`-related options, which again may break workflows.
+- It needs more metadata to work well, which means an external tool using it would have to understand that metadata too.
+- It uses `$CARGO_HOME/targo` to place its cache, making it less useful for external build tools and people wanting to separate caches and configuration.
+- It needs to intercept `cargo`'s arguments, making it more brittle than an integrated solution.
+- It uses a hash-based naming scheme, making it less predictable and compatible with external build tools and moving directories, as seen above.

+Some of those could be fixed of course, and I don't expect `cargo`'s `--target-dir` and `--manifest-path` to change or disappear anytime soon, but still, it could happen.
+An external tool like `targo` will never be able to solve some of these or ensure forward compatibility as well as the solution proposed in this RFC.

+On the other hand, `targo` is already here and working for at least one person, making it the most viable alternative for now.

 # Prior art
 [prior-art]: #prior-art